mousebird-consulting-inc/WhirlyGlobe/tutorial/vector_selection.md

 ### Delegates for Tapping

-To get taps and selection we need to fill in either the <a href= "{{ site.baseurl }}/reference/ios_2_3/Protocols/MaplyViewControllerDelegate.html" target="_blank">WhirlyGlobeViewControllerDelegate protocol</a> (for globes), or the <a href= "{{ site.baseurl }}/reference/ios_2_3/Protocols/WhirlyGlobeViewControllerDelegate.html" target="_blank">MaplyViewControllerDelegate protocol</a> (for maps).
+To get taps and selection we need to fill in either the WhirlyGlobeViewControllerDelegate protocol (for globes), or the MaplyViewControllerDelegate protocol (for maps).
 We assign ourselves as a delegate and implement any tap or selection methods we're interested in.
 Let's try taps first.

 We're going to pop up a little annotation to show where the user tapped.